FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 _Activity 4:_ Dad started the microwave but forgot to put in the food.
 The empty microwave is now operating, which may reduce its service life.
 If this happens, the internal yellow light will turn brighter, allowing the user to see the inside clearer.

 _Activity 5:_ Mom wants to reheat food but the venting is obstructed.
-It is dangerous to have the venting obstructed, so once this happens, a flashing red light will show up as a warning and users won't be able to start microwaving.
+It is dangerous having the venting obstructed, so once this happens, a flashing red light will show up as a warning and users won't be able to start microwaving.

 _Activity 6:_ Dad is heating up food in the microwave.
 He forgets that his food is still inside even after the food is done microwaving.
 Once the microwave is done, it starts flashing a light to signify that the operation is complete.

-_Activity 7:_
+_Activity 7:_ Mom wants to reheat the leftover, but the food itself is too dry so it is unable to have enough water to reheat.
+Once this happens, the internal purple light will turn brighter, allowing the user to see the inside clearer.

-_Goal 1:_ To protect people from misapplying the unallowable material of tableware e.g. metal, aluminum foil, and cartons.
+_Goal 1:_ To protect people from misapplying the unallowable material of tableware e.g. metal, aluminum foil, and carton.

 _Goal 2:_ To allow the user to check if the food has been properly heated without having to take it out, try it, and potentially have to reheat it again.